nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ![](uml/Content.png)

-There only exists one content string for all sessions.
+There only exists one private content string for all sessions.
+Each time a set method is called, the string is changed depending on the choices that the user made throughout the process.
+Whenever the user starts a game, the getContent() method is called and the text is set accordingly.

 ### Word Limit Game